Overview[Updated Apr 2015 - See Below]

 [January 2013 Update:]

 Another method of "Wirelessly" extracting High Security keys from an "Elite" iClass system has been recently discovered.
-My approach to using this non-intrusive (covert) method can be found in my my most recent paper located [here.]
+My approach to using this non-intrusive (covert) method can be found in my paper located [here.]
+A photo of the unit is shown below.

 [April 2013 Update:]